potherca-blog/takeaway-homework-assignment/README.md

   note that the `|` can _not_ be accessed as a class as, in the context of a CSS selector, the pipe charater is used as a namespace separator.
 - I have chosen to us BEM as the naming scheme for CSS classes.
+- As part of the sample application branding I have added a logo.